How To Handle Blossoming Romances In Your Workplace

 Nip any problems in the bud

 It would be hugely inappropriate for your staff to share a kiss over the photocopier.
 If a line manager starts showing preferential treatment to a team member because of their relationship outside the office, that’s a problem.
 Similarly, gossip could get out of hand and create a bad atmosphere.

 When something like this happens, it’s important that you act quickly and seek to find a suitable resolution.
 Sometimes, that could be as simple as having a quiet word with the members of staff involved.
 There’s rarely a case when doing nothing and hoping that everything sorts itself out is a wise approach.
 Where relevant, always act in accordance with your people policies.

 Take harassment claims seriously

-you take harassment claims seriously and act swiftly.
-If you don’t already have a policy that covers exactly how you’ll handle such matters, then
+take harassment claims seriously and act swiftly.
+If you don’t already have a policy that covers exactly how you’ll handle such matters, then it’s

 The policy should be clear and well communicated.
 Also, it’s essential that your line managers have the skills, understanding and confidence to see that it’s enforced.
 If a member of staff came to you today and claimed that they were being sexually harassed, would you know exactly what to do?
 If not, this needs to take a top spot on your to do list.

 Managing and leading human beings is a complex business.
 We all need to recognize that we’re not dealing with robots here.
 Emotions and relationships and affairs of the heart might not strictly be your line of business, but when you’re running the show, they’re things that you’ll probably have to deal with at one point or another.
 It doesn’t have to be a drama, but it does have to be something that you’ve considered.